cyantis/best_music/README.md

 # BestMusic

-BestMusic is a CLI app that returns Pitchfork.com's Best New Albums in realtime.
-It also allows easy browsability by genre and rating and provides a brief album description and link to the full review online.
+BestMusic is a CLI app that returns Pitchfork.com's _Best New Albums_ in realtime.
+It also allows easy browsability by genre and score and provides a brief album description and link to the full review online.

 _This app is presently under construction.
 Check back for updates and the official launch notification!_